2016 Philippine presidential election

-The 2016 Philippine presidential and vice presidential elections were held on Monday, May 9, 2016, as part of the 2016 general election.
-This was the 16th direct presidential election in the Philippines since 1935 and the fifth sextennial presidential election since 1992.
+Presidential elections in the Philippines were held on May 9, 2016, as part of the 2016 general election.
+This was the 16th direct presidential election in the country since 1935 and the fifth sextennial presidential election since 1992.

 Incumbent president Benigno Aquino III was ineligible for re-election, pursuant to the 1987 Philippine Constitution.
 Incumbent vice president Jejomar Binay was eligible for re-election but chose to run for the presidency instead.
 Therefore, this election determined the 16th president and the 14th vice president.
 The position of president and vice president are elected separately, thus the two winning candidates could come from different political parties.

-Rodrigo Duterte led the preliminary count with 38.5% of the vote.
-Congress met in late May to canvass the results and issued an official result with Rodrigo Duterte and Leni Robredo emerging as the winners of the presidential and vice presidential races, respectively.
+Rodrigo Duterte was elected President of the Philippines with 38.5% of the vote.
+Congress met in late May to canvass the results and issued an official result with Duterte and Leni Robredo emerging as the winners of the presidential and vice presidential races, respectively.
 They were proclaimed on May 30 in the House of Representatives.

+On the other hand, Robredo narrowly won the vice presidential election over Bongbong Marcos, son of former president Ferdinand Marcos.
+Bongbong Marcos filed an electoral protest through the Presidential Electoral Tribunal, but was later dismissed in 2021.